geoscixyz/em/content/case_histories/rockglacier/synthesis.rst

 New Thin Skinned Rock Glacier Model
 ===================================

-The well established thin-skinned tectonic model in which nappes are transported along one or more décollements (Cook et al., 1979) of a continental mountain system is an analogue for our structural and kinematic model of the Furggwanghorn rock glacier (:numref:`gprsyn`) At our study site, the major shear zone is a décollement and the rock glacier lobes are equivalent to the nappes.
+The well established thin-skinned tectonic model in which nappes are transported along one or more décollements :cite:`cook1979` of a continental mountain system is an analogue for our structural and kinematic model of the Furggwanghorn rock glacier (:numref:`gprsyn`) At our study site, the major shear zone is a décollement and the rock glacier lobes are equivalent to the nappes.
 All lobes are presently moving downslope.
 As for the mountain belt example, the fault zones bounding the rock glacier lobes sole into the décollement and there is little or no displacements at greater depths.
 The new thin skinned rock glacier model may be applicable to many other rock glaciers.

 .. figure:: images/gprsyn.png
     :align: center